Advantage Testing GMAT Q&A

 What is the GMAT?

-- Quantitative Reasoning: 31 questions, including both problem solving and data sufficiency questions on topics drawn primarily from arithmetic, algebra, and geometry.
+- Quantitative Reasoning: 21 questions on problem solving using logic and analytical reasoning, based on topics drawn primarily from arithmetic and elementary algebra.

-- Verbal Reasoning: 36 questions, including passage-based reading comprehension questions, sentence correction questions testing grammar, usage, and syntax, and critical reasoning questions testing the evaluation of arguments.
+- Verbal Reasoning: 23 questions, including passage-based reading comprehension questions and critical reasoning questions testing the evaluation of arguments.

-- Integrated Reasoning (IR): 12 questions, including multi-source reasoning, graphics interpretation, two-part analysis, and table analysis.
+- Data Insights: 20 questions, including multi-source reasoning, graphics interpretation, two-part analysis, data sufficiency, and table analysis.

-You can select in what order the sections will appear on official GMAT administrations from one of three options:
+You can select in what order the sections will appear on official GMAT administrations, and you can choose whether to take your optional ten-minute break either after the first or the second section.

 Get the latest Q&A's in your inbox